OpenWrks/technical-challenge/readme.md

 ### Option 2 - Show off something you’ve built before 👁️‍🗨️

-Whether it is an open-source contribution, side project, or something else you’re proud of; we’d love you to talk us through it.
+Whether it's an open-source contribution, side project, or something else you’re proud of, we’d love you to talk us through it.

-When choosing this option, please make sure that it shows off you to the best of your ability and also shows enough of your ability (something that is well designed, intuitive and tested).
+When choosing this option, please make sure that it shows you off to the best of your ability and fits the criteria we're looking for.
+We want to see something that's well designed, intuitive, and tested.

 ## Next Steps